Serena Williams Loses U.S. Open Final to Bianca Andreescu

 Stakes were high for the final, as Williams would have tied the all-time record for Grand Slam wins.
 The current record holder is Margaret Court with 24 wins.

-Williams lost last year to Naomi Osaka, amid a heated exchange with umpire Carlos Ramos over receiving coaching.
+Williams lost the final last year to Naomi Osaka, amid a heated exchange with chair umpire Carlos Ramos over receiving coaching.

 Bianca Andreescu, a rising star from Canada, has compiled a 44-4 record this year.
 She has not lost a completed match since March.